Research

 Maintaining and securing the future of the UK ME/CFS Biobank

 This project is a two-year award from the ME Association Ramsay Research Fund, to provide support for the Biobank and to accelerate the release of samples to approved researchers from around the world.
-The award includes funding for ongoing Biobank staffing, maintenance, storage and release costs, but also includes capital for developing the Biobank’s international profile, with the aim of opening new income streams for the Biobank, reducing risk and creating a sustainable business model independent of research grant support.
+The award includes funding for ongoing UKMEB staffing, maintenance, storage and release costs, but also includes capital for developing the UKMEB’s international profile, with the aim of opening new income streams for the UKMEB, reducing risk and creating a sustainable business model independent of research grant support.